EmilyMarkowitz-NOAA/NMFSReports/README.md

 # NMFSReports

-Easily write R Markdown NOAA reports and Tech Memos!
+Easily write NOAA reports and Tech Memos in R Markdown

 > Code is still in development